 Acharya emphasizes that most of the gold that is bought in India is bought as an investment; that adornment from jewellery is only one of the functions it performs.
 Its investment value is key to Indians buying gold, whatever form they buy it in, whether it be jewellery, gold bars or coins.
 He highlights the uniqueness factor, in that 70% of the gold that is bought in India is actually bought with relation to a particular occasion, particularly with respect to marriage.

 “The gold that we give to our daughters on their wedding signifies the wealth of the lady,” he says.
 “So the gold that is given to her in marriage is actually given to her as her wealth that she takes into her marriage and the new family that she is entering into.
 So it’s investment and expenditure on the marriage.”

-And of course, having a high inflationary environment in India coupled with the fact that the currency does tend to be very volatile. supports gold as an investment because people realize that it's a great hedge against both these factors, he also emphasizes.
+And of course, having a high inflationary environment in India coupled with the fact that the currency does tend to be very volatile. supports gold as an investment because people realise that it’s a great hedge against both these factors, he also emphasises.

 Roger Liu, director of Far East investments for the WGC in Hong Kong, says China perceives gold similarly.
 “The Chinese have always been seeing gold as money,” he says.

 It is viewed more valuable as an investment compared to jewellery, particularly as a hedge against uncertainty, but also as something tied to tradition in passing it down from generation to generation.
 Most people, he says, own 24 carat gold because of its investment value.